AminaHanan246/bulk_rna_seq_prj/README.md

 SRR7179504.1361607.1    272     1       14277   0       76M     *0       0       GAAACAGGGCCGCGGGGAGCGGCTGCCCCCACTGCCTAGGGACCAACAGGGGCAGGAGGCAGTCACTGACCCCGAG     //</EEEE/E//</6//EEE//E/AEEEE<//AEEEAAEEEEEEE<AEEEEEAEEEEEEEEE6EEEEEEEEAAAAA     AS:i:-15        ZS:i:-15 XN:i:0  XM:i:5  XO:i:0  XG:i:0  NM:i:5  MD:Z:8T1A2T6T0T54YT:Z:UU NH:i:3
 ```
  1. QNAME -Read name
  2. FLAG - bitwise flag
  3. RNAME - Chromosome (if read is not aligned '*')
  4. POS - 1-based left-most mapping position
  5. MAPQ - Mapping quality
  6. CIGAR - describes the position of instertion(I),deletion(D) and matches(M) in alignment
  7. RNEXT - name of the pair sequence (in pair-ended sequences) - * unpaired
  8. PNEXT - position of pair
  9. TLEN - Total span (size of pair reads and distance between them)
  10. SEQ - Read Sequence
  11. QUAL - Phred quality
  and TAG - TAG information (AS - alignment score, NH - number of reported alignments

 Sorting and Indexing BAM Files using SAMtool
 --------------------------------------------
-After alignment, the bam files created are unsorted.
+After alignment, the BAM files created are unsorted.
 The samtools sort and index the BAM file based on genomic coordinates, which is essential for downstream analysis.
-The aims is to achieve fast retrieval of alignments mapped to regions without going through the whole alignments.
+The aim is to achieve fast retrieval of alignments mapped to regions without having to process the entire set of alignments.
 The file is sorted based on:
 1. Chromosome name
 2. Start position

-Since multiple files are needed to be aligned to genome index, sorted and indexed using samtool, the process is automated using python script.
+Since multiple files need to be aligned to the genome index, sorted, and indexed using samtool, the process is automated using a Python script.
 The code is provided in [`scripts/hisat_align.py`](scripts/hisat_align.py):
 ```python
 files = [
     "LNCAP_Normoxia_S1.fastq.gz",